abhishekgaur14/Programming-Problems/Binary Search Trees/README.md

 - Insertion
 - Search by value
 - Traversal : Breadth-First and Depth-First (Preorder, Inorder, Postorder)
 - Finding minimum and maximum element of tree
+- Finding the height of a tree

 <b> Compilation:</b> Just run the Makefile to compile the program. <br>
 <b> Executable:</b> Run the file named "main" placed in the **bin** folder.